-With over 2 billion monthly users, if you don’t have a strong Facebook presence and compelling Facebook posts, you are missing out on a huge potential market for your product or service.
+With over 2 billion monthly users, if you don’t have compelling Facebook posts and a strong Facebook presence, you are missing out on a huge potential market for your product or service.
 Start tapping into this powerful social media platform by following this simple guide to outsourcing your blog research and copywriting to your very own Facebook genius!

 There are a lot of social media platforms available for marketers these days.
 However, Facebook is still undeniably the most powerful among them.
 It is the most highly trafficked platform out there, with around 2 billion active users per month as of the June 2017 statistics.
 A business is not a business if it’s not on Facebook, either as a fan page, a group or community, or a business owner’s personal account.